xianxianzhou/PrivadoID-docs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

    cd example
    ```

-4. **Set Dependencies**: To use the Polygon ID SDK plugin, add the following dependencies to your `pubspec.yaml` file:
+4. **Set Dependencies**: To use the Uptick ID SDK plugin, add the following dependencies to your `pubspec.yaml` file:

    **environment**: